Quand

 Garland, Ella Fitzgerald, Barbara, Yves Montand, or listen to

 Guy Bedos.
-Most of my records I bought at "Lido musique"
+Most of my records were bought at "Lido musique"

 from Bulgaria) worked their in the evenings until closing time